Chinese Herbal Remedies For PMS

 Chinese Medicine takes a different view in comparison to Western Medicine.
 In Chinese Medicine, ‘Liver’, ‘Qi’, ‘Yang’, ‘Yin’ and ‘Blood’ are considered part of the natural source for hormone activity.
 The liver takes a centre stage as Liver is vital to keep Qi free-flowing in the body and removing any excess toxins from the body.

-In Traditional Chinese Medicine Liver regulates the balance of sex hormones, especially estrogen and testerone, thyroid hormones, cortisone and other adrenal hormones.
-If the Liver function is in imbalance, this will cause stagnantion of vital Qi and toxin can become accumulated, thus causing PMS symptoms to arise.
+In Traditional Chinese Medicine Liver regulates the balance of sex hormones, especially estrogen and testosterone, thyroid hormones, cortisone and other adrenal hormones.
+If the Liver function is in imbalance, this will cause stagnation of vital Qi and toxin can become accumulated, thus causing PMS symptoms to arise.

 How Does Chinese Medicine Get To the Bottom Of PMS ?